SocketMobile/cocoapods-capture-obj-c/Readme.txt

   .
 Move the Capture.xml config file out of the application Documents folder.

   .
 Fix crash occurring when cancelling the pairing of a D600.

+1.0.341
+  .
+Fix the 10s delay when closing Capture while a scanner is connected.

+  .
+Added new Socket product types

+  .
+Better handling when opening and closing Capture multiple times.

+  .
+Compiled with Xcode 9.4.